 Global Citizen Festival 2014

-Queen Silvia of Sweden, Prime Minister Narendra Modi of India, Prime Minister Erna Solberg of Norway and even from then-US President Barack Obama (via video message) shared commitments and spoke out on the need for clean water, girls’ education, and more.
+Queen Silvia of Sweden, Prime Minister Narendra Modi of India, Prime Minister Erna Solberg of Norway, and even then-US President Barack Obama (via video message) shared commitments and spoke out on the need for clean water, girls’ education, and more.

 Global Citizen Festival 2015